brettalanmeyer/ping-pong/README.md

 TODO

 Fix doubles opponent stats

-move generate data to another file and route only in debug mode put getMatchType() somewhere shared try to put skype stuff in this app if possible
+put getMatchType() somewhere shared

+try to put skype stuff in this app if possible

 Put ELO on match score board?

 Finish Tests - try to revert all data entered from a certain point

-Login redirect, for post requests, try to be able to configure it where to redirect, such as /players instead of /players/3/delete

 Make method names consistent: deleteByMatch(match) or deleteByMatchId(id)

-make matchesController.matches_delete prettier

 Report of avg time people play per day